seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 Also there have been certain semantic developments in the commentarial period, and this will be obvious to anyone searching for the genuine Dhamma.
-It seems that there had been a tendency in the commentarial period to elaborate even on some lucid words in the *suttas*, simply as a commentarial requirement, and this led to the inclusion of many complicated ideas.
+It seems that there had been a tendency in the commentarial period to elaborate even on some lucid words in the suttas, simply as a commentarial requirement, and this led to the inclusion of many complicated ideas.
 By too much overdrawing in the commentaries, the deeper meanings of the Dhamma got obscured.
 As a matter of fact, the depth of the Dhamma has to be seen through lucidity, just as much as